nikagos/met-museum-project/README.md

 # The Met Museum data pipeline

 ## About the Met Museum
 The Metropolitan Museum of Art a.k.a.
-Met Museum is one of the most popular museums in the world, and it's based in New York City.
-They offer an API endpoint that people can use to access and explore their museum exhibition data digitally.
+Met Museum is one of the most popular museums in the world and is based in New York City.
+They offer an [API](https://metmuseum.github.io/) endpoint that people can use to access and explore their museum exhibition data digitally.

 ## Purpose of the project
 In the context of the [Data Engineering Zoomcamp](https://datatalks.club/), which teaches all about building pipelines, I decided to put this knowledge into practice and implement this pipeline.